thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

 Waves Keeper's method for creating an order to the matcher is identical to `signOrder`, but it also tries to send data to the matcher.

-REPLY: the matcher's reply line about successful creation of an order.
+RESPONSE: the matcher's response line about successful creation of an order.

 ERRORS: